Data-driven solutions of ill-posed inverse problems arising from doping reconstruction in semiconductors: ResNet structure

-When downsampling is not active, the shortcut operation of both blocks is the identity tensor.
 Therefore, the only free parameters that we have left for our encoder are the number of blocks, their kind, and a downsampling flag for each block.
 Our encoders consist of one, two, or three blocks of the same kind.
 For encoders made of basic blocks, we allow two different configurations of the downsample flag: true for all blocks or false for all blocks.
 For fixed channel blocks, we always set the downsample flag to true.
 We have a total of 6 configurations for the encoders with the basic blocks and 3 configurations that use the fixed channels blocks, for a total of 9 possible configurations.

 \paragraph{Decoder} This is essentially a multilayer perceptron, and we allow 1 or 2 hidden layers.
 If we choose a configuration with 1 layer, the size of this layer could be 100, 150 or 200.
 With 2 layers, there is a total of 15 possible configurations obtained by choosing the size of the first layer in $\{100, 150, 200, 250, 300\}$ and the second one in $\{100, 150, 200\}$.
 In total, we have therefore 18 different configurations for the decoder.